Page last updated:

 Where’s the harm?

-• Ignoring the changes simply increase your risk of having leg ulcers
+• Ignoring the changes which simply increases your risk of having leg ulcers

 Other support